PaulZC/Iridium_9603_Beacon/RockBLOCK.md

 Iridium9603NBeacon_V5_Base via Serial (over USB) and displays the beacon and base locations using the [Google Static Maps API](https://developers.google.com/maps/documentation/static-maps/intro).

-You will need a Key to access the API.
-You can create one by following [this link](https://developers.google.com/maps/documentation/static-maps/get-api-key).
-Copy and paste it into a file called Google_Static_Maps_API_Key.txt
+To use the Google Maps API, you will need to create your own API Key, which you can do by following the instructions [here](https://developers.google.com/maps/documentation/static-maps/get-api-key).
+Copy the Key and save it in a file called _Google_Static_Maps_API_Key.txt_ so the mapper can read it.
+You will need to register payment details with Google before they will issue you with a Key, but the Standard Plan allows you to download 25,000 map images per day for free before you start being charged.

+Before running the Iridium_Beacon_Base.py code, plug the Iridium Beacon Base into your computer and find out its serial port number:
+- Under Windows, you can run Device Manager from the Control Panel or using the search tool (magnifying glass).
+Open the entry for _Ports (COM & LPT)_.
+The base will be listed as a COM port
+- Under Linux (e.g. on Raspberry Pi), you can find the port number by typing _ls /dev_ in a terminal window.
+The base will usually appear as _/ttyACM0_

 Every 'update' seconds the GUI talks to the base beacon and:
 - requests its GNSS data including time, position and altitude;
 - starts an IridiumSBD session and downloads a packet from the mobile terminated queue (if any are present).

-You are charged each time you check for new messages, so make sure you set 'update' to a sensible value.
-If your beacon is transmitting messages every 10 minutes, then set the update period to 10 minutes (600 seconds) too.
-If there is a backlog of messages you want to download, then reduce update.
-But remember to set it back to 10 minutes afterwards to avoid being charged unnecessarily.
-If you are tracking two beacons each sending messages every 10 minutes, then set update to 5 minutes (300 seconds).

-The GUI and base provide access to the RockBLOCK FLUSH_MT function, so an excess of unread Mobile Terminated messages can be discarded if required
+The GUI and base provide access to the RockBLOCK FLUSH_MT function, so an excess of unread Mobile Terminated messages from your beacon(s) can be discarded if required
 (note that you are still charged from these messages!).

 The software logs all received packets to CSV log files.
 Each beacon gets its own log file.